zack-murray/labs-curriculum/Labs Curriculum/Sprint 3 - Giving and receiving feedback/GP2_Receiving Feedback.md

 #### Feedback demonstration 1

 * Your instructors conduct a mock feedback session, one giving feedback to the other.
-Unfortunately, the receiever doesn't take it so well...
+Unfortunately, the receiver doesn't take it so well...

 #### Debrief